Whether you want to chill out at a bar or dance the night away, there’s something for everyone after dusk.

 4. Take a trip down memory lane

-Experience what life was like in ‘80s Singapore at The Coastal Settlement, a whimsical restaurant, cafe and bar set in a relaxed kampung (village) environment.
+Experience what life was like in ’80s Singapore at The Coastal Settlement, a whimsical restaurant, café and bar set in a relaxed kampung (village) environment.
 Furnished with eclectic knick-knacks and retro furniture, this off-the-beaten-track destination is very popular with the trendy brunch crowd for its hearty dishes.
-Swing by and spend a nostalgic hour or two at this space and remember to have your camera ready to capture this priceless blast from the past.
+Swing by and spend a nostalgic hour or two at this space, and have your camera ready to capture this priceless blast from the past.

 5. Enjoy comfort food

 For tasty and authentic North Indian fare, pay Kinara a visit.
 This restaurant serves up a wide array of hearty, comforting cuisine, lovingly prepared by expert chefs.
-Standout dishes you must try include the mild but tasty leg of yoghurt-marinated lamb and the addictively flaky naan (Indian leavened bread) that’s baked with a variety of toppings including butter, garlic and mint.
+Standout dishes you must try include the mild but tasty Kashmiri Roganjosh—lamb cooked with red Kashmiri chillies—and the addictively flaky naan (Indian leavened bread) that’s baked with a variety of toppings including butter, garlic and mint.

 7. Get after-work drinks

 Did your meeting end too late for you to make it back to the city centre for Happy Hour?
-Fret not for Five Izakaya Bar is just a hop, skip and jump away.
-This Japanese-style bar offers unbeatable deals with ice cold Asahi beer starting at just $5 a glass all day.
-Snacks, too, start at just $5.
+Fret not, for Five Izakaya Bar is just a hop, skip and jump away.
+This Japanese-style bar offers unbeatable deals with ice-cold Kronenbourgh 1664 beer starting at just S$5 a glass all day.
+Snacks, too, start at just $4.